-The first office tower of the Suhewan area of Shanghai, which has been recently redeveloped has been completed by Foster + Partners.
-This is due to a comprehensive resource efficiency strategy, which includes recycling rainwater for irrigation, intelligent systems for optimizing the indoor environment and air quality monitoring, bicycle parking and charging spaces.
+The first office tower of the Suhewan area of Shanghai, which has been recently redeveloped, has been completed by Foster + Partners.
+A strategy to maximize resources includes recycling rainwater for irrigation, intelligent systems for optimizing the indoor environment and air quality monitoring, bicycle parking and charging spaces.

 CTBUH Member Companies

 (showing member level)

 Undulating wall panels inside the tower lobby visually elongate the 11-meter-tall lobby space, creating a grand sense of arrival for the building’s occupants and visitors.
 Daylight filters through louvres above the entrance canopy to produce dancing shadows across the walls and floor.
 A unique reception desk is imprinted with a historic map of Suhe River.

 The lower levels of the tower capture views of the park to the west.
 As the building rises above the surrounding low-rise residential fabric it opens up to 360-degree views.
 Every corner of the tower is a full-height glass space.